RandomDeveloper1234/Test/troubleshooting.md

 ## Other information
 ### How the methods run in MSTest
 In MSTest for every test method in a test class a new copy of the test class is made to run the method.
-So to have variables that you can use for all methods you have to make them static.
-Also instead of the constructor which will run once for every test method, use a method
+So to have variables that you can use for all methods, that stay the same across tests in the test class unless changed, you have to make them static.
+Also instead of the constructor which will run once for every test method, use a method with [ClassInitialize] on top of it, and make it also public and static, and give it this parameter: **TestContext context**.
+This method will run only once before all the tests in the test class.
+Example of how it can look like:

+**[ClassInitialize]**

+**public static void ClassInitialize(TestContext context) {**